-Welcome to the studio blog.
-Check back to view our latest projects and company news!
+Welcome to the PXLFY photography blog.
+Check back to view our latest photo projects and news!

-Whether you’re a dog lover or just someone who enjoys great imaginative photography, these 8 famous dog photographers are a must follow for anyone in need a of a daily dose of original dog photos.
+Whether you’re a dog mom, someone looking for a unique gift for that favorite animal lover in your life, or just a person who enjoys imaginative photography, these 9 famous dog photographers are a must follow for anyone in need a of a daily dose of original dog photos.

 While pet photography has historically struggled to be taken seriously by many critics and connoisseurs of photographic art, the niche has exploded in popularity in recent years.